Chorão (island)

-Chorão (formerly known as Choddnnem (Note: pronounced choddne the letter m is silent)), is an island along the Mandovi River near Tiswadi, Goa, India.
+Chorão (formerly known as Choddnnem) is an island along the Mandovi River near Tiswadi, Goa, India.
 It is the largest among other 17 islands of Goa.
 It is located 5 km away from the state capital, the city of Panaji and 10 km away from the city of Mapusa.

 Chorão is accessible by the ferry from Ribandar.
 Chorão village is known for its Luso-Goan churches and houses.
 It is also known for its bird sanctuary.
 It is one of six major islands between the Mandovi and Zuari, the others being: